 Twelve couples met and drafted the first bylaws.
 Northlake’s first home was rented space at the Cadle Theatre at Lake Washington High School.
 The first service was on April 21, 1961.
 The official charter for Northlake Unitarian Fellowship was issued by the Unitarian Universalist Association on May 15, 1961.
-It was the very first charter issued after the merger of the Unitarians and Universalists.
+It was the very first charter issued after the merger of the Unitarian and Universalist denominations.

-Northlake purchased its first building – a former mortuary – on First Street in downtown Kirkland in November, 1962.
+Northlake purchased its first building on First Street in downtown Kirkland in November, 1962.
+It was a former mortuary.
+From the beginning, Northlake has had a knack for a spirit of renewal, breathing new life into an unexpected space with a touch of humor.
 We also acquired a parcel of land in Juanita.
-The church community included 27 adults and 43 children.
+The church community included 27 adults and 43 children, quickly becoming a trusted place for religious education and intergenerational connection.

 In 1965 we hired our first minister, Rev. Ralph Mero, who was part time.
 Under his leadership Northlake took on social justice causes, such as remodeling houses for minority families.

 In the late 1970s, Rev. Patrick Thomas Aquinas O’Neill gave a memorable sermon as a guest speaker.
 The congregation loved it and hired Patrick to return for guest speaking.
 Then in the fall of 1979, the congregation hired Patrick as our second minister, also on a part-time basis.
 His ministry energized the community, adding more spirituality and more music.
 His preaching “packed the house.”
 Membership grew from 80 to 120 in one year.
 He encouraged work for social justice, and we housed a Vietnamese refugee family in a church rental house.
+We also supported a nearby UU church providing sanctuary for other refugee families.
+For several years, Northlake also hosted the Kirkland Food Bank until the space became too small to accommodate it.
 Religious education once again became important, and we hired our first paid religious education director.
+The first Northlake choir formed, and enthusiastically took on musical challenges and its growing music ministry helped the church find its singing voice.

 We became lay-led again and hired Rev. Roger Smith as a quarter-time minister.
 We created a task force to move us toward strengthening the liberal religious presence in the city.
 This group’s work established clear values and goals, with priorities and a timeline to achieve them.
 After completing this process, Rev. Amanda Aikman was contracted quarter-time for the next four years.